 On health and safety grounds we do not encourage students to wear jewellery.
 If students have facial piercings, we will ask them to cover them with a plaster during the school day to prevent them from causing injury either to themselves or others.
 If they wear dangly earrings they will need to remove these.
 Children (under 16) should not have other piercings.
 The school takes no responsibility for loss of jewellery on the school site.

 The school welcomes students from all backgrounds and faith communities.
 If there are reasons, for example on religious grounds, why parents want their child to wear clothes that differ from the school uniform, the school will look sympathetically at such requests.
 These should be made directly to the headteacher.

 We ask all parents to support the school uniform policy.

 We sell our uniform at cost and do not make any profit on the uniform items we sell.

-- Purple sweatshirt and polo shirt with school logo
+• Purple sweatshirt/hoody; and polo shirt with school logo

-- Navy blue sweatshirt and polo shirt with school logo
+• Navy blue sweatshirt/hoody/cardigan; and polo shirt with school logo

 Pens and Pencils

-We like students to take responsibility for their own pens and pencils.
-We therefore encourage them to bring a pen, pencil, rubber and coloured pencils of their own to school.
+We therefore encourage students to bring a pen, pencil, rubber and coloured pencils of their own to school.
 There is no obligation on your part to do this and your child will not be penalised if he/she does not have them.
-Some form of identification is always useful.
+These are available for use in every class.